HiLab-git/WORD/README.md

 ## Acknowledgment and Statement
 * This work has been approved by the privacy and ethical review committee.
 We thank all collaborators for the data collection, annotation, checking, and user study!

-* This project and dataset were designed for **open-available** academic research, **not** for clinical or commercial use.
-In addition, if you used it for your academic research, you **must** release your code and the pre-trained model.
+* This project and dataset were designed for **open-available** academic research, **not** for clinical, commercial, second-development, or other use.
+In addition, if you used it for your academic research, you are encouraged to release th code and the pre-trained model.